oddacious/oddacious.github.io/_posts/2014-08-23-hockey-pools-part-1.markdown

 title:      "Thinking about hockey pools"
 subtitle:   "Hockey Pool Part 1: Getting my head around the problem"
 categories: ["hockey pool"]
+description: "
+I'd never been in a hockey pool before.
+Not a real one.
+I had done a couple of simple ones, with Ren&eacute; and other classmates, but those were pick-em-and-leave-em.
+That was by design.
+We all wanted to focus on grad school (and drinking – two non-mutually exclusive concepts) and didn't want the winner to be the person who slacked off on studying the most.
+Most of my effort then was drafting.
+I played with no bench, no lineup changes, no trades.
+Now I was invited to a real pool.
+How was that going to work out?"
 tags:       ["hockey", "hockey pool", "analytics", "predictive modeling", "simulation", "optimization"]
 date:       2014-08-23 12:00:00
 author:     "RDJ"